Bhikaiji Cama

 Design of the "Flag of Indian Independence" raised by Bhikhaiji Cama on 22 August 1907, at the International Socialist Conference in Stuttgart, Germany.

-Based on the Calcutta Flag, the green, yellow and red fields represent Islam, Hinduism, and Buddhism respectively.
+Based on the Calcutta Flag, drawn by Hemchandra Kanungo and Sachindra Prasad Bose, the green, yellow and red fields represent Islam, Hinduism, and Buddhism respectively.
 The crescent moon and the sun again represent Islam and Hinduism, respectively.
 The eight lotuses in the upper register represent the eight provinces of British India.
 The words in the middle are in Devanagri script and read Vande Mataram "[We] Bow to thee Mother [India]", the slogan of the Indian National Congress.